Policies for UW-Whitewater

 UNIVERSITY RECOGNITION: REQUIREMENTS AND PROCESS - Career & Leadership Development is the University office with the responsibility to administer the Student Organization Program, including the University Recognition and Annual Renewal Processes.
 The requirements and process of obtaining University Recognition are as follows:

 - Attendance at a training session for student organization leaders.
 A number of these sessions will be held in the spring and you must sign up for them in advance by calling 472-1471 or visiting https://my.uww.edu.
 Two representatives must attend.

-- At least one University faculty or staff member must serve as an advisor to the organization.
+- At least one full-time University faculty or staff member must serve as an advisor to the organization.

 - Submission of the organization constitution, and the constitution of all state, national, or international affiliates (if applicable).
 Membership requirements in organization constitutions must comply with the UW-Whitewater Non-Discrimination Policy for Recognized Student Organizations (included in this document) unless entitled otherwise under the provisions of Section 86.14 of the regulations under Title IX of the U.S. Education Amendments of 1972.